Generation adidas Cup: Semifinals set! Union defeat Real Madrid U15s, LAFC beat Flamengo U17s | MLSSoccer.com

 Philadelphia Union vs. Real Madrid | Generation adidas Cup Highlights - U15s Quarterfinals

-Orlando City awaits the Union in the next round.
-U.S. youth national team forward Gustavo Caraballo had a big day helping his side top the Columbus Crew.
+Orlando City await the Union in the next round.
+US youth national team forward Gustavo Caraballo had a big day helping his side top the Columbus Crew, 2-0.
 Four minutes into the game, Caraballo created the first goal, beating a couple of defenders before blasting a left-footed shot from just outside the box that hit the post and bounced in off Crew goalkeeper Kendall Starks.
 Orlando held off the Crew for the rest of the game, and Caraballo scored again in the 60th minute, a sterling individual effort to seal the result.

 The entire semifinal field in the U-17 age group is comprised of MLS sides.
-Los Angeles FC and the Philadelphia Union knocked out Brazilian opponents Flamengo and Palmeiras respectively, to set up a semifinal on Saturday.
+LAFC and the Philadelphia Union knocked out Brazilian opponents Flamengo and Palmeiras respectively, setting up a semifinal on Saturday.

 LAFC and Flamengo drew 1-1.
-Goalkeeper Aaron Meono, who was subbed in for the penalty shootout, made three saves as LA won the shootout 3-1.
+Goalkeeper Aaron Meono, who was subbed in for the penalty shootout, made three saves as LAFC won the shootout 3-1.
 Philadelphia Union will have both teams in the semifinals with their victory against Palmeiras.
 It was settled in dramatic fashion, as Sal Olivas was adjudged to have been fouled in the penalty box in the 60th minute.
-Devon DeCorte converted the spot kick to win it.
+Devon DeCorte converted the spot kick to win it, 1-0.

 Vaunted MLS academy FC Dallas defeated Liga MX counterparts Atlas FC by a 2-0 score to advance.
 After a scoreless first half, Jared Salazar scored for the second knockout game in a row to put Dallas up a goal in the 42nd minute.
 Luke Shreiner scored just over 10 minutes later to put the game away.